Oscar Best Actor winner from the year you were born

 – Movie: “Coming Home”

-Besides being the father of actor Angelina Jolie, Jon Voight is a prominent actor who won the Oscar for Best Actor for his role as paraplegic Vietnam veteran Luke Martin (based on the real-life activist and former Vietnam veteran Ron Kovic) in “Coming Home.”
+Besides being the father of actress Angelina Jolie, Jon Voight is a prominent actor who won the Oscar for Best Actor for his role as paraplegic Vietnam veteran Luke Martin (based on the real-life activist and former Vietnam veteran Ron Kovic) in “Coming Home.”
 He starred opposite Jane Fonda, who, in turn, won the Oscar for Best Actress.

 1979: Dustin Hoffman